CICA Appeal Solicitor | Criminal Injury Compensation

 SOLICITORS HELPLINE 0845 644 4163

-Decisions made by the Criminal Injuries Compensation Authority (CICA) can be reviewed or appealed at every stage of the application process which starts by submission of a detailed account of the incident to CICA offices in London or Glasgow.
+Decisions made by the Criminal Injuries Compensation Authority (CICA) can be reviewed or appealed by a CICA appeal solicitor at every stage of the application process which starts by submission of a detailed account of the incident to CICA offices in London or Glasgow.
 The CICA will acknowledge receipt and will obtain information and reports from the police, medical authorities and the physician who tended to your injuries.
 The CICA may ask you for more information and request that you submit written answers to additional questions so that they can make an informed decision.
 The CICA will then decide whether to award full compensation, reduced compensation or reject the claim.
-The claimant is provided with a written notification of all important decisions during the entire process together with information about internal review by a senior CICA case officer and CICA appeals to the Criminal Injuries Compensation Appeals Tribunal (CICAP).
+The claimant is provided with a written notification of all important decisions during the entire process together with information about internal review by a senior CICA case officer and CICA appeals to the Criminal Injuries Compensation Appeals Panel (CICAP).

 CICA Case Officer Review

 A claimant who is unhappy with the CICA's decision has the ability to appeal.
 The first appeal procedure is to request that the decision be reviewed by a more senior case officer.
 The senior case officer can either amend the decision or reinstate it with no changes.
 The necessary forms for requesting this review are included with the written notice of the CICA's decision which is provided to the claimant.
-Should the applicant be dissatisfied with the senior case officer's decision, they can make an appeal to the Criminal Injuries Compensation Appeals Tribunal which operates independently of the CICA and its decisions are binding.
-Written notification of the initial decision also includes the forms used for making an appeal to the Tribunal which will only take place after internal review.
+Should the applicant be dissatisfied with the senior case officer's decision, they can make an appeal to the Criminal Injuries Compensation Appeals Panel which operates independently of the CICA and its decisions are binding.
+Written notification of the initial decision also includes the forms used for making an appeal to CICAP which will only take place after internal review.

-CICA Appeal Solicitors
+CICA Appeal Solicitor

-We provide quality, client-focused representation in applications to the CICA and subsequent appeals to CICAP.
+A CICA appeal solicitor will provide quality, client-focused representation in applications to the CICA and subsequent appeals to CICAP.
 We are committed to pursuing the maximum amount of compensation available to our clients.
 If you have been injured as the result of a violent crime, contact us today for free legal advice.
 You will speak with one of our experienced solicitors who will provide you with a straightforward assessment of your potential claim.
 Simply phone us on our helpline or complete the contact form on this website.

 Whilst apprehension, prosecution and conviction are not necessary for an award of compensation by the Criminal Injuries Compensation Authority (CICA) it may be of interest to consider the process of criminal appeal to a CICA applicant.